Nursing Home Neglect

 - Elopement — Some patients have a known tendency to wander off.
 Failure to watch over them can lead to serious injuries (falls, car accidents, muggings) when they leave the premises.

-- Assaults — Elderly residents are especially vulnerable to nursing home abuse (sexual assault, physical abuse, psychological/emotional abuse and even financial exploitation) at the hands of staff or other residents, a failure of inadequate security or negligent hiring.
+- Assaults — Elderly residents are especially vulnerable to nursing home abuse (sexual assault, physical abuse, psychological/emotional abuse and even financial or health care exploitation) at the hands of staff or other residents, a failure of inadequate security or negligent hiring.

 Nursing home staffers are the eyes and ears for the doctor and the family.
 When a patient’s declining health goes unnoticed because of understaffing or negligent care, it can lead to serious illness, or trips to the ER.